 *Please note that the LEGO® Mindstorms® Robotics Kit is not a part of the yearly FIRST® LEGO® League game kit and must be purchased separately from an authorised retailer.
 You will receive your game kit(s) from FIRST® New Zealand.

-This registration cost includes a competition challenge set for the team to practice with, and the right to compete at a national tournament.
+This registration cost includes a competition challenge set for the team to practice with, and entry to a National or Regional tournament.
 Teams will, however, incur further registration costs to compete outside of New Zealand for World Championships and other International Off-Season events.